 Making the decision to leave your steady paying full time job in favour of starting your own business is a huge decision, that involves some serious planning.
 But although you may be starting off alone, a daunting experience in any industry, there are advantages of breaking off from the main piece to thrive elsewhere.

 It takes a great deal of financial backing and careful strategic planning to get into that position, and after years of working within someone else’s project, it’s time to build.
+When embarking on this entrepreneurial journey, understanding the difference between SWOT analysis and a balanced scorecard becomes essential for effective strategic decision-making and sustainable business growth.

 Below are just a few of the reasons why going it alone can be very beneficial for yourself but also those that come under your employment.